Looking to sue Uber? Small claims court is an option, and you may have others…

 Here’s what you can do…

 The first option for suing Uber is through consumer arbitration.
 Arbitration is an opportunity to take legal action through an officially-designated, independent dispute process that’s not a court and won’t require showing up in person.
 This can be a better option for a lot of regular people.

 The second way to sue Uber, if you want to avoid the arbitration system, is to use Small Claims Court.
 Because Small Claims Court processes differ from place to place, FairShake can’t help out here.
 It may require showing up in person and filling out some forms.

 If you’re ready to take your Uber claim to Small Claims Court , read on below:

 Before you can sue Uber in small claims court, you have to make sure your claim qualifies.
 There are two things you need to pay attention to:

 If your claim doesn’t fall within the limits of your state’s small claims court, you’ll have to arbitrate your claim instead.

 When you’re done writing, you need to mail a hard copy of the letter, preferably as certified mail or some other service that allows you to confirm delivery, to their legal address.
-Uber is legally based in Delaware and receives mail at this address :
+According to our most recent research, Uber is legally based in Delaware and receives mail at this address:

 CORPORATION TRUST CENTER 1209 ORANGE ST